Pyxxil/EcogyPlugins/README.md

 ### Usage

 Simply run the `FilletAll` plugin.
 You will be asked to supply a radius, as well as the Layer you would like to fillet.

+## Import Coordinates Command

+This command, `ImportAt`, allows the user to specify at what coordinates they would like to have any imported spec sheets to be import at.

+### Usage

+Simply run the `ImportAt` command, specify the coordinates, and then the coordinates will be used for each spec sheet you import thereafter